 Continuous traffic data in the City Of Fremantle

-Looking to gain a broad insight of year-round traffic conditions, the City of Fremantle installed Permanent Traffic Classifiers on Ord Street, in 2011.
+Looking to gain a broad insight of year-round traffic conditions, the City of Fremantle installed an MC5710 Permanent Traffic Classifier on Ord Street, in 2011.
 The site is strategically positioned on Ord Street for efficiently collecting information including the types of vehicles, speeds and volumes of traffic travelling past the site.

 The system records vehicles 365 days a year, providing valuable insight into seasonal variations and long-term growth trends, allowing road managers to make data-driven decisions related to road infrastructure projects.